finasilvasantiste/esg_company_search/README.md

 deploy apps regardless of the current machine's setup.*

 ## Run App
-To run the application run the following in the terminal inside the container:
+To run the application, first run the app in the container as explained above, then run the following in the terminal inside the container:
 ```
 python main.py
 ```

 ## Run Tests
-To run the testsuite first run the app in the container as explained above, then run the following in the terminal inside the container:
+To run the testsuite, first run the app in the container as explained above, then run the following in the terminal inside the container:
 ```
 pytest